segis95/TestProblem-MaxRectangle/README.md

 # 3. Testing
 There are two provided options to test the algorithms: a hand-written testing framework and a Google Test framework adding an additional project to solution.

-Here is the expected project schema.
+Here is the expected project schema:<br />
 ![Project](images/project.png)

 To launch Google Test framework one needs to do the following: